 What types of asbestos survey are currently available?

-An asbestos management survey (formerly type 2 survey) will provide you with everything you need to safely monitor and manage asbestos-containing materials.
+An asbestos management survey (formerly know as a type 1 and type 2 survey, with a type 1 being a presumptive survey and type 2 taking this a stage further with samples being taken) will provide you with everything you need to safely monitor and manage asbestos containing materials.
 This includes the preparing an asbestos register and formulating of an effective asbestos management plan.

 Oracle are UKAS accredited for this type of asbestos survey.
 For more information on this asbestos survey type read our useful guide: What you need to know about an asbestos management survey.